xinzhouhe/power-outage-analysis/README.md

   - In the heatmap that we have created from the exploratory data analysis, we have found there are some months of some years tend to have more frequent power outages, and it could correlate to the duration of the power outage in that month.

 ### Modeling Algorithm
-We used **Logistic Regression** for the final model due to its simplicity, interpretability, and ability to handle binary classification tasks effectively.
-To enhance the model's performance and ensure robustness, we incorporated the following techniques:
+We replaced Logistic Regression with a **Decision Tree Classifier** to explore non-linear relationships between features and the target variable.
+Decision trees can capture complex patterns in the data, making them a suitable choice for this task.
+To optimize the model, we used the following techniques:

 1. **Hyperparameter Tuning**:
-   - We performed a grid search to optimize key hyperparameters:
-     - `C`: Regularization strength, tested with values [0.01, 0.1, 1, 10, 100].
-     - `penalty`: L2 regularization was chosen to avoid overfitting.
-     - `solver`: The `lbfgs` solver, which works well with L2 regularization.

-2. **Class Imbalance Handling**:
-   - The dataset exhibited class imbalance, with fewer instances of long outages.
-We used `class_weight='balanced'` to assign higher weights to the minority class and improve its recall.
+   - The following hyperparameters were tuned using GridSearchCV:
+     - `max_depth`: Controls the maximum depth of the tree.
+Values tested: [5, 10, 20].
+     - `min_samples_split`: Specifies the minimum number of samples required to split an internal node.
+Values tested: [2, 5, 10].
+   - The best parameters were:
+     - `max_depth`: 5
+     - `min_samples_split`: 2

-3. **Cross-Validation**:
+2. **Cross-Validation**:
-   - We used 5-fold cross-validation to ensure the model generalized well across different subsets of the data.
+   - Used 5-fold cross-validation to ensure the model generalized well across different subsets of the data.

+3. **Pipeline Integration**:
+   - A pipeline was constructed to combine preprocessing steps and the Decision Tree Classifier, ensuring streamlined model training and evaluation.

 ### Performance Comparison

-**Baseline Model Metrics**:
+**Baseline Model Metrics (Logistic Regression)**:

 | Metric       | Class 0 | Class 1 | Accuracy | Macro Avg | Weighted Avg |
 |--------------|---------|---------|----------|-----------|--------------|